skykhs3/skykhs3.github.io/_posts/2025-05-15-signing-commits.md

 | `user.signingkey`     | Specify the path to the public key (must be `.pub` file) |
 | `commit.gpgsign true` | Automatically sign all commits (no need to use `-S` flag.)<br/>cf. `git commit -S -m "feat: my commit` |

-> Of course, you can apply config to one specific repository.
+> Of course, you can apply the configuration to a specific repository.
 > ```bash
 > # Navigate to your repository
 > cd your-repository